 1. Key Biscayne

 Just a short drive outside of Miami, our trip to Key Biscayne was a fun and surprisingly educational day trip.
-At Bill Baggs Cape Florida State Park, you’ll find the perfect mixture of beach and wilderness, and if you pay attention there is much to be learned about the local flora and fauna of this particular ecosystem.
+Going to the beach is one of my favorite things to do with kids in Miami.
+At Bill Baggs Cape Florida State Park, you’ll find the perfect mixture of beach and wilderness.
+If you pay attention you can learn alot about the local flora and fauna of this particular ecosystem.
 Bill Baggs offers an array of activities ranging from bicycling (bike rentals are $9/hr) to kayaking.
 Or you can just have a relaxing beach day wading in the warm Atlantic and catching glimpses of exotic birds and the huge wild iguanas.

 -Bring cash for parking ($8)

 -Bring your own snacks.
 There are two places to purchase food in the park, the Lighthouse Cafe in particular is easily accessible from the lighthouse (this is also where the bathrooms are located, fyi) but the food there is “meh” at best.
-One bonus is that you can grab a drink there as alcoholic beverages are not allowed on the beach.
+On the bright side, you can have a drink there since alcohol isn’t allowed on the beach.

 -Bring your own shade.
 We brought a pop up beach tent with us and it was an absolute lifesaver.